SS Imperator: Interiors

-One contemporary review noted how the ship's "great size...has enabled his designers to allow unusual space for passenger accommodation."
+One contemporary review noted how the ship's "great size...has enabled her designers to allow unusual space for passenger accommodation."
 This was echoed in The Master, Mate, and Pilot, which stated that "taking advantage of his great dimensions, the ships' public cabins, and staterooms have been made so large as to avoid any suggestion of crowding."
 Space-saving devices like berths and folding washbasins were eliminated in the First-Class staterooms on Imperator, all of which had free-standing beds and marble-topped washstands with hot and cold running water.
 Almost all First-Class cabins were "outside" cabins, meaning they had portholes or windows for natural light and ventilation.
 Over 200 cabins were reserved for single occupancy, and 150 had en-suite bathrooms.
 The two "Imperial" suites had 12 rooms each, including a breakfast room, private veranda, sitting room, and servants' quarters.

 The main First-Class dining room was on F Deck and there were two restaurants on B Deck.
 The main dining room could accommodate 700 diners at tables for between 2 and 8 people.
 The Ritz-Carlton restaurant, which was joined with a winter garden/palm court in the Directoire style, was managed by staff from the Carlton Hotel in London.
 There was also a Grill Room at the aft end of B Deck, a tea garden, and a Veranda café.
 Other First-Class public rooms included a 72-foot-long lounge/ballroom, several ladies sitting rooms, and a smoking room.
 The Tudor style smoking room was decorated with brick from a demolished Tudor-era cottage in England.
 The lounge, or "Social Hall", as it was called, was hung with Gobelins tapestries and included a stage for theatrical performances to be held.
 In the evening the carpet could be removed for dancing.
 Off the entrance halls were amenities like a bookshop, florist, pharmacy, doctor's office, and the offices of the purser, chief steward, and baggage master.

 Imperator introduced a two-deck-high, Pompeiian-style swimming pool for its First-Class passengers.
-It was inspired by a similar swimming pool built in 1907 at the Royal Automobile Club in London.
-Connected to the pool were Turkish baths, steam baths, electric baths, massage and hairdressing rooms.
+It was inspired by a similar swimming pool built in London in 1907 for the Royal Automobile Club, of which Charles Mewès was also one of the architects.
+Connected to the pool were Victorian-style Turkish baths, steam baths, electric baths, massage and hairdressing rooms.
 The gymnasium was "the largest and most luxurious that has ever been fitted up on a passenger steamer...", according to The Marine Engineering and Naval Architect.
 For the first time on an ocean liner, Second-Class had its own gymnasium as well.
 Second-Class passengers also had their own smoking room, reading and writing rooms, dining room, and music room.

+While the Cunard refit changed plates identifying switches and valves were reversed and reinscribed in English, drains in cabin bathtubs remained marked AUF and ZU and ashtrays still read ZIGARREN.